This is a dream I had

 can do, to see that life survives?
 If they do not, the outcome is certain: extinction of all life on the

-The answer to this open question, he explained, cannot possibly be known
+The outcome, he explained, cannot possibly be known

-ahead of time, resting on free, voluntary, strictly human
+ahead of time because it rests on free, voluntary, strictly human,

 volition.
 If adequate conditions for safety and survival for life is in